dotnet/designs/accepted/single-file/design.md

   * The `bundle_probe` function pointer is passed to the runtime (encoded as a string) through a property named `BUNDLE_PROBE`.

-  * When probing for assemblies, the the [assembly resolution logic](https://github.com/dotnet/runtime/blob/4f9ae42d861fcb4be2fcd5d3d55d5f227d30e723/docs/design/features/assembly-conflict-resolution.md#probe-ordering) will treat bundled assemblies similar to assemblies in the app directory.
-The probe ordering will be in the order:  servicing location, shared store, framework directory(s) from higher to lower, the *single-file bundle*, app directory, additional locations specified in runtimeconfig.dev.json file.
+  * When probing for assemblies, the [host probing logic](https://github.com/dotnet/runtime/blob/master/docs/design/features/host-probing.md#probing-paths) will treat bundled assemblies similar to assemblies in the app directory.
+The probe ordering will be in the order:  servicing location, the *single-file bundle*, app directory, framework directory(s) from higher to lower, shared store, additional specified probing paths.

   * The assemblies on disk are listed in `TRUSTED_PLATFORM_ASSEMBLIES` using absolute paths.
 The assemblies to be loaded from the single-file bundle will be listed in `TRUSTED_PLATFORM_ASSEMBLIES` using relative paths (as a distinguishing convention).